-This month we interview Jamaicans.com member and artist Garry Hess.
+This week we interview artist and cartoonist Garry Hess.
 He has created a Jamaican inspired carton comic strip called Akil and Saltfish.

-Q: How did you come up with Akil and Saltfish?
+Q: How did you come up with Akil and Saltfish comic?

 I was inspired to create Akil and Saltfish after a wonderful trip to in 2008.
 Many are struck by the scenery, nature and cuisine of this amazing Caribbean country, I was as well, but what struck me more than that was the spirit of the amazing people that I met there.
 I was especially amazed by the spirit of the children of Jamaica, so full of energy and light the ones that I met took to me like I was a favourite relative.
 In particular one fantastic little boy named Akil.